-A 15-week, full-time student teaching placement is the final component of the teacher education program.
-Because time is needed to set up appropriate placements for field experience and student teaching, the application for student teaching is made at the same time as the application for the 90-hour field experience.
-Both applications are due by March 1 for fall 90-hour placements and the following spring student teaching and by October 1 for spring 90-hour placements and the following fall student teaching.
-Although the application is made "early," final decisions regarding placements are not made until after grades and recommendations are in at the end of the semester before student teaching.
-Early childhood candidates may split their student teaching between a preschool (P-K) and primary grade (1-3) placement or have the full 15 weeks in a single placement.

-To be approved for student teaching, candidates must have completed all other program requirements, have an earned cumulative GPA of at least 3.0, and have passed the requisite Praxis exams for their program.
-During student teaching, the teacher candidate is supported by the cooperating teacher and a GCU clinical supervisor.
+A 15-week, full-time clinical practice is the final component of the teacher education program.
+Because time is needed to set up appropriate placements, the application for full time clinical practice is made at the same time as the application for the 90-hour field experience.
+Both applications are due by March 1 for fall 90-hour placements and the following spring Clinical Practice and by October 1 for spring 90-hour placements and the following fall Clinical Practice.
+Although the application is made "early," final decisions regarding placements are not made until after grades and recommendations are in at the end of the semester before full time clinical practice.
+To be approved for full time Clinical Practice, candidates must have completed all other program requirements, have an earned cumulative GPA of at least 3.0, and have passed the requisite Praxis exams for their program.
+During full time Clinical Practice, the teacher candidate is supported by the cooperating teacher and a GCU clinical supervisor.
 The clinical supervisor visits the candidate seven times on alternate weeks during the 15-week placement period.
 The first visit serves as an orientation and review of the placement during which the clinical supervisor meets with the candidate and the cooperating teacher and principal and reviews Georgian Court's requirements and policies and establishes accord regarding expectations.
 During the remaining six visits, the clinical supervisor observes the candidate's teaching and confers with the candidate and cooperating teacher.
 The three develop a strong relationship focused on developing the pedagogical and professional skills of the candidate.
-Student teaching is evaluated seven times by the clinical supervisor and generally documents the candidate's development and improvement over time.
+Clinical Practice is evaluated seven times by the clinical supervisor and generally documents the candidate's development and improvement over time.
 In addition, the cooperating teacher evaluates the candidate's teaching three times: the first lesson taught, for immediate feedback and to alert the candidate to areas of strengths and weaknesses; at the midpoint, to show whether improvement has been noted and to check for areas of concern; and, finally, at the end, to document professional competencies.

-Concurrent with student teaching, candidates are required to attend the student teaching seminar on alternate weeks.
-Seminar topics include but are not limited to: class management, district policies, safety, relations with parents, emerging issues, school law, school culture, sharing of experiences and best practices, certification processes, and job search skills.
-The first two sessions of the seminar provide an orientation and deal with procedures; artifacts; portfolio development; the roles of the cooperating teacher, clinical supervisor and candidate; lesson plans; transitioning to full-time teaching responsibilities; and other topics, as needed by the cohort of candidates.
+Concurrent with full time Clinical Practice, candidates are required to attend weekly meetings focusing on the development of the performance assessment.
+Additional topics include but are not limited to: class management, district policies, safety, relations with parents, emerging issues, school law, school culture, sharing of experiences and best practices, certification processes, and job search skills.

-Student teaching is an intensive and critical professional experience.
-For this reason, School of Education policy prohibits student teachers from taking other courses during student teaching and strongly recommends that student teachers not engage in other on- or off-campus employment during the 15 week experience.
+Clinical Practice is an intensive and critical professional experience.
+For this reason, School of Education policy prohibits student teachers from taking other courses during student teaching and strongly recommends that clinical interns not engage in other on- or off-campus employment during the 15 week clinical practice.
 If extenuating circumstances make taking a course or working necessary, a waiver of this policy must be requested in writing to the Dean of the School of Education.